 I often wake up at least once or twice during the night.
 I have done so my entire life.
 As I grew comfortable with the bells, they became a companion in the darkness.
 At home, I only have a cheap clock with an unpleasant digital light to measure the hours.
 In France, I waited quietly for the bells to tell me the time and soothingly count me back to sleep.

 When we returned home, I immediately felt the absence of those bells.
 More than simply tolerating them, I quickly had grown to enjoy the way they marked the progress of the day.
 Ironically, I particularly missed them in the middle of the night, when the house now seemed too quiet.
-I wonder how the residents of Huntington Beach would feel about installing a bell tower?
+I wonder how the residents of my town would feel about installing a bell tower?